 A unique identifier for the subject of the assertion.
 When using assertions for client authentication, the Principal SHOULD be the client_id of the OAuth client.
 When using assertions as an authorization grant, the Principal MUST identify an authorized accessor for which the access token is being requested (typically the resource owner, or an authorized delegate).

 Audience

-A URI that identifies the party intended to process the assertion.
-The audience SHOULD be the URL of the Token Endpoint as defined in Section 3.2 of OAuth 2.0 [I-D.ietf-oauth-v2].
+A value that identifies the parties intended to process the assertion.
+An audience value MAY be the URL of the Token Endpoint as defined in Section 3.2 of OAuth 2.0 [RFC6749].

 Issued At